 It’s not an exaggeration to say that Quincy Davis grew up in the ocean.
 The Montauk, New York-native started surfing when she was five years old and was competing everywhere from Florida to California by age 10, landing herself a Volcom sponsorship not long after.
 Her family owns a house in Rincon, Puerto Rico, and growing up she spent half the year homeschooled there.
 “When I was little, I lived in the water,” she says.

 Now, at age 23, she’s less involved in competitions, but still travels the world free surfing, shooting and filming for her social media accounts, and curating brands for her summer shop in Montauk called Quincy.

 Her recent travels have taken her everywhere from Hawaii to Byron Bay, and a lifetime of trip-taking has made her an expert in how to pack and travel.
 Below, Davis shares her favorite spots in Montauk and Rincon, how she beats jet lag, and the one beauty product she never travels without.

 How often do you travel?

 I go away pretty frequently.
 My mom has a house in Puerto Rico, so we go there often.
 When I was younger [from grade school through high school], I would be in Puerto Rico from December until May and be home-schooled half the year.
 And then come back and do school here.
-So, I’ve kind’ve always missed winter.
+So, I’ve kind of always missed winter.
 My mom was a flight attendant for a long time, for over 10 years.
 So, she’s always been on-the-go and has always brought us on trips.
 I’ve kind of grown up being ready to go to the next spot, which I like.
-I definitely get a little stir crazy when I’m not doing that, but I’ve gotten better at it and like to appreciate when I have down time and I’m here, hanging out with friends.
+I definitely get a little stir crazy when I’m not doing that, but I’ve gotten better at it and like to appreciate when I have downtime and I’m here, hanging out with friends.